-is based at the Istanbul Department of the German Archaeological Institute (DAI) where he is responsible for the coordination of the Göbekli Tepe Project.
+is responsible for the coordination of the Göbekli Tepe Project.
 He completed his master’s degree at the University of Cologne in 2005, majoring in prehistoric archaeology.
-Following the completion of his PhD in 2013, which looked at Early Holocene climate-culture interactions in the Eastern Mediterranean, he joined the DAI as a post-doctoral fellow.
-Since 2015, he is research coordinator at Göbekli Tepe.
-His areas of academic interest include Neolithisation and Neolithic dispersal processes, Early-Middle Holocene absolute chronologies, culture-climate interaction, prehistoric conflict, and cognitive evolution.
+Following the completion of his PhD in 2013, which focused Early Holocene climate-culture interactions in the Eastern Mediterranean, he joined the Orient Department of the DAI as a post-doctoral fellow.
+In 2015 he took on the position of research coordinator of the DFG long-term project at Göbekli Tepe, and in 2019 moved to the DAI’s Istanbul Department where he is now acting consultant for prehistoric archaeology.
+His areas of academic interest include Neolithisation and Neolithic dispersal processes, Early-Middle Holocene absolute chronologies, culture-climate interaction, prehistoric conflict and cognitive evolution.

 See also: https://dainst.academia.edu/LeeClare